NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 > **NOTE**: *The t_spoken and n_spoken model predictions are not the same length as the reference file, which causes the script to exit.*

-### Transcription standard (må oppdateres)
+### Transcription standard
-Although the original NST lexicon uses X-SAMPA as a transcription standard, an equivalent standard is used in this project., which is easier to read by humans, *NoFAbet*.
+The G2p models have been trained on the NoFAbet transcription standard which is easier to read by humans than X-SAMPA.
 NoFAbet is in part based on [2-letter ARPAbet](https://en.wikipedia.org/wiki/ARPABET) and is made by [Nate Young](https://www.nateyoung.se/) for the National Library of Norway in connection with the development of [*NoFA*](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-59/), a forced aligner for Norwegian.
 The equivalence table below contains X-SAMPA, IPA and NoFAbet notatations.

-### X-SAMPA-NoFAbet equivalence table
+### X-SAMPA-IPA-NoFAbet equivalence table
 X-SAMPA | IPA | NoFAbet | Example
 --- | --- | --- |---
 A: | ɑː | AA0 | b**a**d